ershadul1/cyber-dojo/README.md

 # cyber-dojo
 This repo contains my solutions to cyber-dojo problems.
-Cyber-dojo is a site for practicing TDD.
+The main origin of the problems are http://rosettacode.org.
+I use TDD approach for solving these problems.
+The main goal is to practice TDD.

 ## Tools
 - Javascript